 In parallel, the ACCOBAMS Permanent Secretariat developed a collaboration with Russian Scientific Organizations in order to conduct a survey over part of the Russian waters.
-With the additional support of the EU-UNDP EMBLAS+ project and Russian stakeholders, this collaboration led to the successful implementation of the aerial survey in Russia in September 2019, following the same approach and methods than the ASI/CeNoBS surveys, in order to allow the comparison/merging of the two datasets.
+With the additional support of the EU-UNDP EMBLAS+ project and Russian stakeholders, this collaboration led to the successful implementation of the aerial survey in Russia in September 2019 following the same approach and methods than the ASI/CeNoBS survey in order to allow the comparison/merging of the two datasets.

-4- EXPERIMENTATIONS ON UAVS USE FOR LARGE SCALE SURVEYS
+4- EXPERIMENTATIONS ON UAVs USE FOR LARGE SCALE SURVEYS

-The implementation of surveys of macro fauna remains a costly and challenging exercise, in particular at a large scale, and it is essential to explore the use of new techniques and instruments to facilitate future cetaceans monitoring at a wide variety of scale.
-Un-manned Aerial Vehicles (UAV) have been developed significantly during the past decades for various purposes, including environmental monitoring.
-They also represent a promising approach for surveying cetaceans and marine macro fauna in the near future, as they may require reduced fieldwork human effort and prove economical on the long run.
-Therefore, the ASI includes a specific activity to explore the possibilities linked with those new technologies.
+The implementation of surveys of macro fauna remains a costly and challenging exercise in terms of implementation, in particular at a large scale, and it has become essential to explore the use of new techniques and instruments in order to facilitate future cetaceans monitoring at a wide variety of scale.
+Unmanned Aerial Vehicles (UAV) have been developed significantly during the past decades for various purposes, including for environmental monitoring.
+They also represent a promising approach for surveying cetaceans and marine macro fauna in a close future, as they may require reduced fieldwork human effort and prove economical on the long run.
+Therefore, the ASI includes a specific activity that aims to explore the possibilities linked with those new technologies.